 Objective: To develop a piece of media that shares IA knowledge with an audience of non-IA experts.
 The goal is to share IA “insider” knowledge with a group outside IA that has some interest or stake in the matter at hand.

 Timeline: November 2018

 Invisible influencers in the technology industry are causing stagnant innovation.
-If the industry continues to hire homogenous groups of people, the products these people create will only serve those similar to them and reinforce the current systems and structures in place to include or exclude others.
+If the industry continues to hire homogenous groups of people, the products these people create will only serve those similar to them and reinforce the current systems and structures of inclusion and exclusion.
 In this podcast, we will explore how women and men of color in the tech industry are affected by invisible influences.

 As we learned in class, no design is ethically neutral.
 As we learn more about stereotypes and assumptions people make, the more important universal design becomes.
 From this podcast and my various design experiences, I now understand the lack of knowledge people have of universal design and how I must be an advocate in my everyday life.

-I also learned from this about my excellence in audio engineering.
+I also learned about my excellence in audio engineering from this.
 With years of experience behind me, I was able to finish these podcasts and ensure they are up to standards.
 I compared the quality, timing, and structure to other popular podcasts such as NPR to ensure soundness.

-I gained a new perspective of my role in advocating for universal design, as well as, excersized my audio creation skills.
+I gained a new perspective of my role in advocating for universal design, as well as exercised my audio creation skills.